Analogue black-white hole solitons in travelling wave parametric amplifiers with superconducting nonlinear asymmetric inductive elements

-In our SNAIL TWPA model, solitons form spontaneously when an initial pulse is injected at one end.
-According to inverse scattering theory, the amplitude $A$ of the soliton solution to the KdV equation is given by $A=2\lambda$, where $\lambda$ is an eigenvalue of the effective Schr\"{o}dinger equation with the initial pulse profile giving the potential energy function \cite{Gardner1967}.

-\emph{Analogue black-white hole pair induced by a soliton.}---We now move on to considering the behavior of a weak `probe' signal propagating in a background soliton field, described by the $\mathcal{O}(\delta \phi)$ part of Eq. \eqref{eq:circuit-continuous}:
+\emph{Soliton as analogue black and white hole event horizons.}---We now move on to considering the behavior of a weak `probe' (Hawking radiation) signal propagating in a background soliton field, described by the $\mathcal{O}(\delta \phi)$ part of the $\phi=\bar{\phi}+\delta\phi$ substitution into Eq. \eqref{eq:circuit-continuous}: